Gaia Data Release 3 contents summary - Gaia

 - In addition, two-parameters solutions — positions on the sky (α, δ) — for around 344 million additional sources.

-- G magnitudes for around 1.806 billion sources.
+- G magnitudes for around 1.806 billion sources (with the known issue present in EDR3 corrected in Gaia DR3).

 - GBP and GRP magnitudes for around 1.54 billion and 1.55 billion sources, respectively.